 Scope and Contents

-The collection contains an ink, pastel and marker dummy for The Gardener, written by Sarah Stewart and illustrated by David Small.
+The collection contains ink, pastel, and marker studies (loose dummy) for The Gardener, written by Sarah Stewart and illustrated by David Small.

 - circa 1997